Background and Essence

-I specialize in Neuromuscular Therapy.
-This soft tissue manipulation aims to treat underlying causes
+My specialty is in Neuromuscular Therapy.
+Sometimes called Deep Tissue Massage, this soft tissue manipulation aims to treat underlying

-comfort.
-I have studied the mind-body connection to chronic pain and have worked closely with
+Sessions usually blend massage techniques.
+I understand the mind-body connection to chronic pain and have worked closely with health

 promote relaxation, and awaken the body’s intelligence.